Tech-Support/Peripeteia/readme.md

 * Stop overriding inspect
 * change the message when teleporting to the shore after tying the rope
 * add a weapon and food class
+* add consistant regexes
-	* allow fights with people
+	* allow fights with people, including when you steal
 	* test if peoples items get left when they die
 	* allow stealing when no one alive owns a shop
+	* make "take" work for stealing